Vivian Maier: Legal challenge

 In June 2014, lawyer and former photographer David C. Deal filed a legal case challenging the rights of current owners of Maier's negatives to commercialize them.
 The case sought to establish whether there is a legal heir to Maier's estate — a cousin in France — who should be recognized under American law.
-Under copyright law in the US, owning a photograph is distinct from owning copyright and the case may take several years to resolve, particularly since the potential heirs to the estate live outside the US.
-Maloof, who owns the majority of Maier's known photographs, had previously tracked down a first cousin once removed in France and paid him for the rights; however, Deal believes he has found a closer relative in France who may be the estate's beneficiary.
+Under copyright law in the US, owning a photograph is distinct from owning copyright, and the case may take several years to resolve, particularly since the potential heirs to the estate live outside the US.
+Maloof, who owns the majority of Maier's known photographs, had previously tracked down a first cousin once removed in France, Sylvain Jaussaud, and paid him $5,000 for the rights; however, Deal believes he has found a closer relative in France, Francis Baille, who may be the estate's beneficiary.

-Because of the dispute, Cook County, Illinois, created an estate for Maier.
-In 2016, the county-administered estate reached a settlement which allowed Maloof to continue promoting Maier's work and keep an undisclosed amount of the proceedings.
-Goldstein refused to settle with the estate and was sued by the county for copyright infringement in 2017.
-As of 2018, the estate had not yet determined Maier's rightful heirs.
+Because of the dispute, Cook County, Illinois, created an estate for Maier in 2014, administered by the Cook County Public Administrator.
+In May 2016, the county-administered estate reached a confidential settlement with Maloof which allowed him to continue commercializing Maier's work in exchange for sharing revenue with the estate.
+Goldstein refused to settle and was sued by the estate for copyright and trademark infringement in 2017.
+That case was resolved in 2019 through a confidential settlement that required Goldstein to make a payment to the estate.
+As of 2024, the probate court had still not determined Maier's rightful heirs, and her estate continues to be administered by the Cook County Public Administrator.